Katie Baldassar, Director

 To contact John, call 719-486-4114 or email firstname.lastname@example.org.

-Noah Sosin is a part time Health Equity Coordinator for Lake County Build a Generation.
+Noah Sosin is Resilient Lake County Manager for Lake County Build a Generation.
 Noah works with the residents of the County’s manufactured home communities to foster civic engagement and empower the residents to advocate for their rights as tenants.
 He is also a co-facilitator of the Access to Care work group that strives to improve the conditions of healthcare access for all residents of the County.
-He is currently finishing up Masters degrees in Public Health and Urban and Regional Planning at the University of Colorado, Denver.
+He has Masters degrees in Public Health and Urban and Regional Planning from the University of Colorado, Denver.
 He is excited to be working in Lake County, addressing a few social determinants of health to ensure a healthier, happier, and more equitable future for all of the County’s residents–especially the populations most in need.
 When he is not in school or at work, Noah loves to ride bikes, go on hikes, read science fiction, play board games, and travel the world with his partner, Stephanie Cole.

 Prior to taking this position, Ned ran a graphic and web design company, which he still runs on a part-time basis.
 He taught art and graphic design at Vail Mountain School, nature-based art for Rockies Rock Adventure Camp, art at Laramie Montessori School, and filmmaking at the Cooper Center for the Arts.
 Ned has a B.A. from Colby College, a M.A. from the University of Denver, and professional certifications from the New York Film Academy and REC Audio Engineering School.